skylerto/Software-Testing/README.md

 ## Black Box Testing

 The purpose of this assignment is to give us experience in applying the functional testing techniques we discussed in class, as well as creating automated test code with JUnit.
 Your task will be to create a test suite in JUnit for a system of your choice, produce bug reports (if any), and submit a written report describing your testing.
-The entire requirements document, [CSE4313_Assignment2Description.pdf](black-box/docs/CSE4313_Assignment2Description.pdf), and our bug reports [a1.pdf](black-box/docs/Report.pdf).
+The entire requirements document, [CSE4313_Assignment2Description.pdf](black-box/docs/CSE4313_Assignment2Description.pdf), and our black-box testing [report](black-box/docs/Report.pdf).

 ### Team Members
 - [Siraj Rauff](https://www.github.com/sirajrauff)